WPGlobus/WPGlobus/readme.txt

 = 1.2.0 =

 * ADDED:
-	* Handling hash in URLs.
+	* Handling hash part of the URLs.
+* FIXED:
+	* Center the flag icons vertically.
+Thanks to Nicolaus Sommer for the suggestion.

 = 1.1.1.3 =